b-lukaszuk/RJ_BS_eng/contents/index.md

 The book is available under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/) license.
-It was written by a Julia enthusiast for any curious readers, however it comes with no warranties whatsoever (see the full license).
+It was written by a Julia enthusiast for any curious readers, however, it comes with no warranties whatsoever (see the full license).
 Still, I wish you a pleasant and fruitful reading.